oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_library/README.md

 ### Source Code Description

-This tutorial includes two designs, each in separate sub-directories.
+This tutorial includes two designs, each in separate kernel.
 Both designs multiply two 27-bit inputs together to produce a 54-bit output.
-In `part1_native`, a 27x27 multiplication is described with native C++ code.
+In `NativeMult27x27` functor, a 27x27 multiplication is described with native C++ code.
-In `part2_libfunc_call` folder, RTL code is used to customize a DSP block to perform the multiplication more optimally.
+In `RtlMult27x27` functor, RTL code is used to customize a DSP block to perform the multiplication more optimally.
 You can observe the impact on area utilization and performance by comparing the two designs.
 This code sample demonstrates how to use a simple RTL library in a simple FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler, since the area changes in this sample are quite small.
 You can use the `fpga_crossgen` and `fpga_libtool` commands to generate RTL libraries for multiarchitecture binary kernel (full system) designs as well.
 This graphic illustrates the Library Toolchain Creation Process:
 ![](assets/lib_toolchain.svg)

 ### Use of RTL libraries in SYCL

-Files needed to create a SYCL target library from RTL source (as demostrated in `part2_libfunc_call` folder) include:
+Files needed to create a SYCL target library from RTL source include:
 - Verilog, System Verilog, or VHDL files that define the RTL component
 - An Object Manifest File (.xml) which contains properties needed to integrate RTL component into SYCL pipeline
 - A header file containing valid SYCL kernel language and declares the signatures of functions implemented by the RTL component.